 There's also a chance that an apartment building won't have any amenities or ones that are too poorly maintained to get used.
 If on-site laundry or a pool are deal breakers for you, make sure you check out the spaces before you sign the lease to ensure they're up to your standards.
 Apartment amenities may be included in your rent price, but certain amenities might cost extra.

 A condo building will most likely have all the apartment amenities listed above, but will often throw in a few more like a:

 Some luxury apartments may have these types of amenities, too, but they're more common in condos.
 Generally, the amenities in a condo are covered under an HOA fee, which could either be the owner or renter's responsibility, depending on the lease.

 Who enforces the rules and regulations within your building can be yet another difference between an apartment and condo.
 Each type of home, though, will have these written into your lease that you need to follow.

 A property manager handles the enforcement of all the building rules in an apartment.
 They'll also handle any complaints.
 The same rules apply to every unit and consist of things like noise restrictions, pet or guest policies and the need to have renters insurance.
 There may even be restrictions against painting or putting holes in the walls.
 Failure to follow these rules can lead to serious consequences.

-HOA guidelines create the rules for common areas in a condo.
-They're often similar to those in an apartment building.
+HOA guidelines create the rules for common areas in condo communities.
+They're often similar to those in apartment buildings.
 You can find specifics in the condo association covenants, conditions and restrictions or CC&Rs.
 You should make sure you have a copy when you move in since you're also expected to follow these even though you're only a renter.

 Any additional rules within the unit itself will come from the owner and can differ from unit to unit.
 You may end up with a stricter property owner with more rules, so make sure you carefully review your lease.